Thomas Jefferson High School (Denver)

 Thomas Jefferson High School is a secondary school located in the Southmoor Park neighborhood, on the southeast side of Denver, Colorado, United States.
 It is operated under the Denver Public Schools.
 The school teams are the Spartans.
-The school and its athletic fields are undergoing significant renovations, both of which were built in 1960.
+The school and its athletic fields, both of which were built in 1960, are undergoing significant renovations.

 Demographics

 As of 2021–2022 1,374 students were enrolled.